olliestephenson/dpm-rnn-public/README.md

 This code assumes that you already have a stack of coherence images.
 These images can be produced using freely available [Sentiel-1 data](https://asf.alaska.edu/data-sets/sar-data-sets/sentinel-1/), which can be processed using the [InSAR Scientific Computing Environment (ISCE)](https://github.com/isce-framework/isce2).
 The method has not been tested with data from other SAR satellites, but will presumably work similarly assuming there are regular acqusitions before the natural hazard.

+When creating damage maps you will need to think about your coordinate system.
+We do all of our processing in 'radar' coordinates, then map the final damage map to geographic coordinates for plotting/analysis.

 This method assumes that your natural hazard occured between two satellite acqusitions, with no anomalous behavior beforehand.
 Results may be worse for seasonal hazards, or hazards that occured over a longer period of time.
 We welcome discussions about potential improvements/modifications.
 Please get in touch!